-- Look at hearing aids daily.
-Look for dirt or wax that may clog the microphones. - Use the brush to clean the areas around the microphones and controls. - Do not use hair products (hairspray) while wearing the hearing aids use hairspray before putting on hearing aids so the microphones do not get clogged.
+- Look at hearing aids every day.
+Look for dirt or wax that may clog the microphones. - Use the brush to clean the areas around the microphones and controls. - Do not use hair products (hairspray) while wearing the hearing aids.
+Use hairspray before putting on hearing aids so the microphones do not get clogged.

-Cleaning Tools (Wax loop and brush)
+Cleaning Tools (Wax brush and loop)